 We're proud to be awarded the #1 small ship cruise line by the 2021 Condé Nast Traveler Readers' Choice Awards!

 See, do, and learn more by going with engaging experts who have been exploring this region for decades.
-Go with an expedition leader, naturalists, and more.
+Go with an expedition leader, naturalist, historian, Lindblad-National Geographic certified photo instructor, and more.

 Veteran expedition leaders are the orchestrators of your experience.
 Many have advanced degrees and have conducted research or taught for years.
-They have achieved expedition leader status because they possess the skills, experience, and the depth of knowledge necessary to continually craft the best expedition possible for our guests.
+They have achieved expedition leader status because they possess the skills, the experience and the depth of knowledge necessary to continually craft the best expedition possible for our guests.

 Our naturalists, passionate about the geographies they explore (and return to regularly), illuminate each facet through their enthusiasm and knowledge.
 Our guests consistently cite the expertise and engaging company of our staff as key reasons to repeatedly travel with us.

 Our historians will share the stories, tumults, and triumphs of the people and places we explore.
 Their colorful personalities and passion for history, from the minutiae to the big picture, make them engaging travel tour guides and companions.

 Every expedition aboard Sea Cloud offers an exclusive service—a Lindblad Expeditions-National Geographic certified photo instructor.
 This naturalist is specially trained to offer assistance with camera settings and the basics of composition and to help you become a better, more confident photographer.

 Enjoy the daily ritual—each evening the entire community gathers on the Lido Deck for an expedition ritual we call Recap.
 As you enjoy cocktails and hors d’oeuvres, your naturalist or historian will give talks and your expedition leader will outline the following day’s schedule.